mandaputtra/mp-fastify-template/README.md

 - Not RESTfull anymore :( there is an article about how to storing [JWT](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) it makes me think and use cookies and sessions instead of use it as usual on `localStorage`

+- I'm using [Yarn](https://yarnpkg.com/en/) its still faster thatn NPM so yeah...